Frequently Asked Questions

 Q. When will parents be notified if they are selected to participate in a program?

-A. Students who were not selected in the lottery will receive an email notification of their “wait pool” status from the Department of Choice and Career Options by March 29, 2019.
+A. Students who were not selected in the lottery will receive an email notification of their application or “wait pool” status from the Department of Choice and Career Options by April 3, 2020.
 Parents may also login to their Parent Dashboard to view the status of their child's application.

 A. Current Choice students do not need to reapply in order to remain in their present choice program/school. however, choice students in the 5th and 8th grades must apply for middle and high school choice programs.